Wake-up-Freeman/OLD-ODISEO/docs/learn/community-trust.md

 ### Who are the trustees of the DAODISEO community Trust?

-- The initial trustees of the DAODISEO community Trust are Ryan Moore and Remi Tetot, and the initial enforcer of the trust is Gabriel Shapiro; however, the community may vote to replace any one of these individuals at any time.
+- The initial trustees of the DAODISEO community Trust are 5 elected members, and the initial enforcer of the trust is XXXXXXXXXXX; however, the community may vote to replace any one of these individuals at any time.

 ### What is a fiduciary relationship?